yoyodyne-data/dbt-kimball-dimensional/test_dbt_kimball_dimensional/README.md

 The `Order Item` table is created by an EL process that creates a new immutable row every time a change is detected.
 Each order item record is an immutable event representing a change (either a new record or updated record).
-No hard deletes exist in source. `collector_date` may be late arriving (ie the collector can be delayed and ship out-of-order.
+No hard deletes exist in source. `collector_date` may be late arriving (ie the collector can be delayed and ship out-of-order).

 ### Dimensions